-- 1. Entry will consist of a book review presented on a tri-fold display board to encourage viewers to read the book.

-- 2. The bold italic headings are required.
-The other categories are optional.
-Feel free to add other headings.

-- Title

 - Author

 - Summary

 - Publisher

 - Setting

 - Characters

-- Conflict and Solution

-- Tone

-- Fiction or Non-fiction

-- Point of view

 - 3. Include illustrations which may be photographs, clipart, or hand drawn.

 - 4. Objects relating to the story may also be included but whatever is included should be able to remain with the display throughout the fair.
 Do not include anything valuable that needs to be removed and stored after judging.

-- 5. The student's name, grade, and school must be on the front side of the display.
+- 5. The student's name, grade, school, division, and class number must be on the front lower right corner of the display.

 - 6. Judging will be based on:

 - Neatness

 - Completeness

 - Viewer interest

 - Writing skills

 - Creativity

 - Overall Effect